particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### PDM microphone information 2024-04-18

+Updated the M-SoM, P2, and Photon 2 datasheets and migration guides to include information about PDM microphones.

 ### Cellular data usage guide update 2024-04-17

 Added additional tips to the [cellular data usage guide](/getting-started/billing/cellular-data/).